As Ever: Other products

 Along with strawberry jam, Meghan released announcements the brand would be working on raspberry jam, dog treats, and homeware items, including tableware and drinkware.
 In late June 2024 Marie Claire speculated the next product will likely be a rosé wine.
 As of March 2025, the As Ever website listed raspberry jam, honey, three herbal teas, shortbread cookie mix, crepe mix, and "flower sprinkles" as upcoming offerings.
 The products were launched on April 2 and made available for shipping across the United States but sold out within minutes.
 The company plans to release additional products seasonally, gradually extending its range to include items related to hosting and household goods.
 In June 2025, it was reported that the brand's spreads and herbal teas were supplied by The Republic of Tea, while its newly launched Napa Valley rosé wine was made in collaboration with Fairwinds Estate and bottled at the Kunde Family Winery.
+In October 2025, As Ever released its inaugural holiday collection, which in addition to fruit spread and honey included mulling spice kits, a vintage Napa Valley brut, and hand-poured candles.
+These have included candles inspired by her wedding and her children.
+In December 2025, the brand released a line of chocolate bars in collaboration with chocolatier Compartés.

 Reception

 In a since-deleted yet widely cited article, the royal author Tom Quinn wrote that the launch of the brand was greeted with intense scrutiny and "mockery" online, while the conservative news channel Sky News Australia said the launch was "ridiculed".
 In October 2024, the journalist Tina Brown claimed that Meghan's unprofessionalism had impacted the brand's ability to release any product and called her ideas "total crap".
+The brand's first collection of products — including items such as raspberry spread, herbal teas, crêpe mix, shortbread cookie mix and decorative flower sprinkles — sold out in less than one hour after going live on 2 April 2025, with Meghan celebrating on social media, though the quantity of items sold was not publicly disclosed.